leeju09/belly-button-challenge/README.md

 - Annotate charts with labels, text, and hover text.

+# To view the completed challenge

+- Look to the deployments on my GitHub to see the completed  challenge.

 # Resources

 Materials that helped me complete this challenge are in-class activities, further reading and helpful links that was provided in module 14.
 I also used xpert learning assistant, plotly, d3 library and belly-button-biodiversity-NC State University.